MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamstopio.md

 title: AcxStreamStopIo
 ms.date: 02/04/2022
 targetos: Windows
-description: The AcxStreamStopIo function is used to stop the IO for a stream TBD.
+description: The AcxStreamStopIo function is used to temporarily stop the IO for a stream.
 prerelease: true
 req.assembly:
 req.construct-type: function